Our Board

 Chief Executive Officer, Director

-Tony Renzi was appointed Chief Executive Officer of CSS in December 2019 and added to the Board of Managers as a Director in January 2020.
+Tony was appointed Chief Executive Officer of CSS in December 2019 and added to the Board of Managers as a Director in January 2020.

-As CEO, Tony leads the joint venture that represents the largest and most efficient mortgage securitization service in the world.
-As a business and technology solutions provider CSS is an indispensable business partner to Fannie Mae and Freddie Mac serving as an issuing agent and administrator of their Uniform Mortgage Backed Security (UMBS) as well as other complex securitization structures.
-Today CSS supports over 1 million securitizations, backed by over 27 million loans and $5 trillion in outstanding mortgage balances.
+As CEO, Tony leads the joint venture that represents the industry’s largest mortgage securitization service supporting US Housing by enabling vital liquidity to circulate back to the primary mortgage markets so Americans can purchase new homes and refinance existing mortgages to ensure a better quality of life.
+As a fintech CSS is an indispensable business partner to Fannie Mae and Freddie Mac serving as an issuing agent and administrator for their Single-Family Mortgage-Backed Securitization business inclusive of their Uniform Mortgage-Backed Securities program.
+Today CSS supports over 1 million securitizations, backed by $15 trillion in outstanding mortgage balances across all structures and representing over 32 million mortgage loans.

 Tony has a Bachelor of Arts from Holy Family University and a Master of Business Administration from Thomas Jefferson University.